nostorg/clients/index.md

 ### Criteria for ✅

-- macOS: Has a fully native desktop macOS app, not just a mobile app built for Apple Silicon.
 - Zaps: Can view who zapped what amounts; can process zaps via QR code or external application.
 - Reactions: Can view who reacted with which reactions; can react with any custom emoji.
 - Mute List: Uses the kind 10000 list, not a kind 30000 parameterized list.